AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Experiments

 \section{Experiments}

 We consider both general instruction-following distillation and task-specific distillation to validate the effectiveness of AMiD.
-AMiD is primarily compared against GKD~\citep{agarwal2024policy}, DistiLLM~\citep{ko2024distillm}, TAID~\citep{shing2025taid}, and the state-of-the-art ABKD~\citep{wang2025abkd}.
+AMiD is primarily compared with methodologies, which inherently include the assistant distribution, such as GKD~\citep{agarwal2024policy}, DistiLLM~\citep{ko2024distillm}, TAID~\citep{shing2025taid}; and the state-of-the-art ABKD~\citep{wang2025abkd}.
 Please refer to Table~\ref{tab: all baselines} in Appendix~\ref{app: exp_additional} for further performance comparisons with additional baselines.
+We use $\alpha_{AB}$-$\beta_{AB}$-divergence with $\alpha_{AB}=0.2,\beta_{AB}=0.7$ and adopt adaptive off-policy training~\citep{ko2024distillm} as default.
+We explore $\alpha$ over the range $\{-5, -3, -1, -0.5, 0, 0.5, 1.0\}$ and employ $\lambda = 0.1$ as default by following prior work~\citep{ko2024distillm}.
 Additional details on datasets, models, and training details are provided in Appendix~\ref{app: exp_detail}.